bavanya/DeepcodeTesting/README.md

-buggy java files uploaded to check the bug detections of [deepcodeai](https://www.deepcode.ai/).
+buggy java and python files uploaded to check the bug detections of [deepcodeai](https://www.deepcode.ai/).